lab-cosmo/pet-mad/README.md

 conda install -c metatensor -c conda-forge lammps-metatensor=*=cuda*openmpi*
 ```

-Please note, that this version is not KOKKOS-enabled, so it provides limited performance on GPUs.
+Please note that this version is not KOKKOS-enabled, so it provides limited performance on GPUs.
 A recipe to install the KOKKOS-enabled version of LAMMPS-METATENSOR is available [here](docs/README_KOKKOS.md),
 and a direct conda installation will also be available soon.